NAVFAC Hawaii Granulated Activated Carbon Water System Flush

 PEARL CITY, Hawaii (Dec.
-20, 2021) Personnel assigned to Naval Facilities Engineering Systems Command, Hawaii, filter and flush water from the Waiawa shaft water supply using Granulated Activated Carbon filters.
-Charcoal residue turns the clean water dark during the initial flush, a normal part of the filtering process.
-The Joint Base Pearl Harbor-Hickam (JBPHH) water quality recovery is a joint U.S. military initiative working closely with State of Hawaii, Department of Health, Honolulu Board of Water Supply, U.S. government and independent organizations to restore a safe water delivery system to JBPHH military housing communities through testing, treatment, and repair.
-For detailed information, including available resources and locations, and news, go to www.navy.mil/jointbasewater. ( U.S. Navy video by Mass Communication Specialist 3rd Class Jeremy Lemmon Jr.)
+20, 2021) Lt.
+Keji Aderibigbe, Assistant Operations Officer at Naval Facilities Engineering Systems Command (NAVFAC), Hawaii, and NAVFAC personnel set-up protective tarps to filter and flush water from the Waiawa shaft water supply.
+The Joint Base Pearl Harbor-Hickam (JBPHH) water quality recovery is a joint U.S. military initiative working closely with the State of Hawaii, Department of Health, Honolulu Board of Water Supply, U.S. government and independent organizations to restore a safe water delivery system to JBPHH military housing communities through testing, treatment, and repair.
+For detailed information, including available resources and locations, and news, go to www.navy.mil/jointbasewater.
+(U.S. Navy photo by Mass Communication Specialist Seaman Christopher Thomas)

 |Date Taken: